TEXT-Fitch:No rating impact on VCL Master S.A. Compartment 1 from increase of existing notes

 (The following statement was released by the rating agency)

-Feb 25 - Fitch Ratings says that VCL Master S.A.’s Compartment 1 notes’ ratings will not be affected by the increase in the amounts of the existing revolving series of notes to a total of EUR1.22bn.
-Following the increase, the total amount of series (including the amortising series) rises to EUR1.32bn.
-Fitch notes that the revolving series amounts will be increased effective 25 February 2013.
+Jan 25 - Fitch Ratings says that VCL Master S.A.’s Compartment 1 notes’ ratings will not be affected by the increase in the amounts of the existing revolving series of notes to a total of EUR1.087bn.
+Following the increase, the total amount of the series, including the amortising series, rises to EUR1.19bn.
+Fitch notes that the revolving series amounts will be increased effective 25 January 2013.

 The volumes of the newly issued notes are as follows: